 Enhanced visibility into expenses and cash flow

-By integrating expense management software with business forecasting tools, you can better understand how your organization's operating costs impact its cash flow position — at any time.
-This allows managers to make informed decisions about where they should focus their attention so they don't run out of money before the month's or quarter's end.
+By integrating expense management software with business forecasting tools, you can better understand how your organisation's operating costs impact its cash flow position — at any point in time.
+This allows managers to make informed decisions about where they should focus their attention so that they don't run out of money before the month's or quarter's end.

 Reduction in errors and omissions